Preocts/githubclient/README.md

 # Create branch, add file, and make pull request using GitHub API

+**Current Activity**
+- Metrics capture to debug console
+- Rewrite API layer (we are here)
+- Refactor client class to use API layer
+- Add CLI interface
+  - send to Repo as Pull Request
+  - send to Gist (create/update)

+---

 Automation class to accomplish the following in GitHub:
 1. Create a new branch
 1. Upload a given text file